hadronized/quaazar/README.md

 # Versions

-As new versions get released, backward compatibility and legacy code will follow the Haskell versionning guidelines, that is:
+As new versions get released, backward compatibility and legacy code will follow the Haskell versioning guidelines, that are:

   - a patch version number gets incremented when **quaazar** gets something fixed internally that doesn’t add anything nor break anything ; the changes have no